 The best option is to purchase ISO-compliant backing materials.
 If you choose to pick your own backing materials, make sure they are all from the same batch and are consistent across the area of measurement.
 Remember, if they are not ISO-compliant, you need to use the same material from pre-press to press-side.

 Here’s something we see a lot.
 A customer sends a printer L*a*b* values to match, but doesn’t include the complete set of reflectance data that was recorded when the color was measured.
 Even if the printer manually correctly enters the L*a*b* values as the color standard, the final color might not be correct.

 It’s best to read your standard into the software with a color measurement device, then export it as a .mif or .cxf file.
 These files can easily be e-mailed to and from customers to ensure everyone is working from the same color standard that includes reflectance data.

 7 – Using the wrong filter (M0, M1, M2, M3)

-To adjust for optical brighteners found in paper, more and more printers are setting their instruments to M1.
-The industry, including GRACOL, is starting to lean toward adopting this setting.
-If your operation hasn’t made the switch, it’s still important to understand that some standards might have been entered using one or the other.
-Be aware of these M settings in coordination with your operation, and, when you do make the switch, you may need to re-enter a lot of your standards.
+To get consistent readings on papers with optical brighteners and also achieve agreement in the viewing booth, most printing specifications now use M1.
+Many printers are using a different measurement mode.
+This can cause a mismatch in the workflow depending on the paper used and the supplied specification or aim.
+Regardless of whether your operation has or hasn't made the switch, it is very important to understand that some standards might have been entered using one or the other.
+Be aware of these M settings in coordination with your operation.
+When you do make the switch, you may need to re-enter a lot of your standards.

 8 – Different operating procedures